Assignment of Credit Hours

 - Credit for a lab course is awarded based on the standard practice listed above;

-- A "studio" course meeting 6 hours per week (throughout a regular term) will receive 4 credits;
+- A "studio" course meeting 6 hours per week (throughout a regular term) will receive 4 credits; a "studio" course meeting 6 hours per week for half of a regular term will receive 2 credits;

 - For films, a 3-hour block of time per week, for viewing and discussion-in addition to the 3 hours of "lecture"-would receive 4 semester credits